shotnothing/CS1010E-PE/Higher-order Functions/README.md

   2. The inner lambda function is (lambda x : x).
 This function takes one argument x and returns it as-is.
   3. The lambda function inside the inner lambda function is (lambda x: x + x).
 This function takes a single argument x and returns the sum of x and x.
   4. x is 2.
-  5. Applying the inner lambda function to the (lambda x: x + x) function and x=2 gives us: (lambda x: x)(4).
+  5. Applying the inner lambda function to the (lambda x: x + x) function and x=2 gives us: (lambda x: x + x)(2).
-  6. The inner lambda function, (lambda x: x), now takes the argument 4 and simply returns it.
+  6. The inner lambda function, (lambda x: x + x), now takes the argument 2 and returns 4.
   7. The final result is 4.

   So, the evaluated expression is 4.